KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 Your goal is so that they would be a bit more present in the stage-monitor mix:

-* Either increase the overall monitor level
+* Either increase the overall monitor level.
-* Or increase their level in the monitor
+* Or increase their level in the monitor.
-* Or lower something that is too loud
+* Or lower something that is too loud.

 An alternative reason can be: